Before you begin

 Finally, you can install your apps that are compatible with Apple Watch, or choose to install apps individually later.

 Wait for your devices to sync

-Depending on how much data you have, syncing might take some time.
-While you wait for your watch to sync, try Apple Watch Basics to learn a little about how to use your watch.
+Depending on how much data you have, syncing may take some time.
+While you wait for your watch to sync, try Apple Watch Basics to find out a little about how to use your watch.